 The modern world is arranged in such a way that we all somehow live in the paradigm of conditionality.
 It is very difficult to completely uncondition, to free your head from false beliefs and stereotypes, but still possible.
 And Human Design can help very well with that.

 Very often, information from the outside instantly penetrates into the right hemisphere of our brain.
 It is responsible for the intuitive perception of events, as well as for our emotions.
 In this way, we absorb certain information on an emotional level.
 For example, from early childhood we were taught that being rich is good.
 We passed this recommendation through ourselves and were delighted.

 After that, we went through life with the conviction that we must at all costs become rich and be able to afford any luxury.
 And when we achieve material success, then for some reason we do not experience either joy or satisfaction from this.
 Wealth does not bring us the happiness we desire.
 We become rich, but we remain unhappy.

 Or there may be a different situation.
 We are trying with all our might to achieve material success and prosperity, but everything is not going according to plan.
 We set goals for ourselves, but we cannot achieve them.
 Because they turn out to be false and imposed on us from the outside.
 And all because a certain convention is formed in our consciousness, from which we cannot get rid of in any way.

-Let’s see how this works psychologically.
-If we are taught this or that thing from childhood, it gradually becomes fixed in our consciousness, forming a certain neural connection.
+Let’s see how this happens from the point of view of psychology.
+If from childhood we are taught this or that thing, gradually it becomes fixed in our consciousness.
+And in this way, we form certain neural connections.